HenriAugusto/easyflow/README.md

 See [How to install externals, libraries, gui plug-ins, etc.](https://forum.pdpatchrepo.info/topic/6743/how-to-install-externals-libraries-gui-plug-ins-etc) on that.
 The method you should use is the one described in that page on the section _"Loading objects or abstractions using namespaces"_.

 This way you can avoid naming conflicts.
 Easyflow have an abstraction called [counter]  which is very likely to conflict with other libraries and an abstraction called [hsl] which is **guaranteed** to conclift with vanilla's [hsl].
-Easyflow is a 100% so you don't need to use [declare].
+Easyflow is 100% vanilla so you don't need to use [declare] (like you would with some monolithic libraries like *zexy*).

 ## Abstractions

 ### Lists

 - *[addList]* - adds a incoming list to a message box
+- *[arrayList]* - holds a list and provides index based get, set and remove methods.
+Similar to java's ArrayList.
 - *[copyList]* - copies a incoming list on a message box.
 - *[left2right][l2r]* - outputs one element of a list at a time, from left to right
 - *[right2left][r2l]* - outputs one element of a list at a time, from right to left
-- *[funnel]* - outputs a list one element at a time (switches between [l2r] and [r2l]).
+- *[funnel]* - outputs a list one element at a time (switches between [l2r] and [r2l].
+It's like both in the same abstraction).
 - *[passNthElement]* - takes an incoming list and let only it's nth element pass
 - *[passPair]* - takes an incoming list and a pair starting at it's nth element to pass
 - *[listPlus]* - add a value to each element on an input list
 - *[listCompare]* - compare two lists then output left if they're equal or right if they're different.
 - *[listConcatenate]* - ListConcatenate takes a message and outputs a symbol which is a concatenation of all of its elements
+- *[listsOfLength]* - passes lists of the desired length to the left outlet and other lists to the right outlet.
 - *[listPick]* - pick elements from a previously stored list
 - *[listPickPair]* - pick element pairs from a previously stored list
 - *[listReplace]* - replaces all occurences of an element on a list